Harold-y/Harold-y/README.md

 ### Something about Myself :
 - 🔭 I’m currently working on getting a degree on CS and DS
-- 🌱 I’m currently working with Dell Inc.
+- 🌱 I’m currently working with Dell Inc. and learning CI/CD with cloud/microservices
 - ⚡ Fun fact: drawing was one of my hobbies during childhood and I got an international children award for drawing.

 <!--